Adesoji1/OpenAI-GPT-4-API-for-Data-Summarization/README.md

-from openai import OpenAI

-client = OpenAI()

-stream = client.chat.completions.create(
-    model="gpt-4",
-    messages=[{"role": "user", "content": "Say this is a test"}], stream=True,
-)
-for chunk in stream:
-    print(chunk.choices[0].delta.content or "", end="")To set up an automated system that fetches data from MongoDB, processes and summarizes it using the OpenAI API, and posts summaries to a Discord channel, you will need to follow several steps.
-Here’s a detailed plan and the necessary scripts:
+To set up an automated system that fetches data from MongoDB, processes and summarizes it using the OpenAI API, and posts summaries to a Discord channel, you will need to follow several steps.
+Follow the detailed plan and the necessary scripts i wrote below:

 ### Steps